sst/sst/README.md

 - A [Live Lambda Development][live] environment
 - [Higher-level constructs][resources] designed specifically for serverless apps
-- Zero-config support for ES and TypeScript using [esbuild](https://esbuild.github.io)
+- Zero-config support for Go, and ES and TypeScript using [esbuild](https://esbuild.github.io)
 - Support for [deploying to multiple environments and regions](https://docs.serverless-stack.com/deploying-your-app#deploying-to-a-stage)

 ## Quick Start